Absolution (2015 film): Premise

 John Alexander is approached by an agency individual named Van Horn.
-He is given a mission to kill an Afghani National who is suspected of providing terrorists with stealth technology.
+He is given a mission to kill an Afghan National who is suspected of providing terrorists with stealth technology.
 Alexander swears to Van Horn that before he takes this mission, he wants to make sure he is not being used for political gain and swears vengeance if that is the case.
-After the information was credible, Alexander and his associate Chi break into the compound and kill the Afghani National.
+After the information was credible, Alexander and his associate Chi break into the compound and kill the Afghan National.
 Meanwhile, a girl is being beaten by a masked man and is able to secure her escape.
 She grabs the camera and a ledger detailing his network and his crimes.
 Alexander gets a call from Van Horn, saying his extraction is on hold which leads to Alexander suspecting foul play.
 Alexander and Chi head over to a bar, awaiting their extraction.
 They have a couple of drinks and cigars.
 The girl escapes the masked man's club and arrives at the same bar Alexander and Chi were at.
 She lands in his lap, begging for help while Alexander was hesitant but when the thugs touch him, he dispatches them with his martial arts skills.
 He and Chi both agree to meet back at the HQ, splitting up.
 The girl gets into Alexander's car and begs him to take her with.
 Alexander had his reservations and decided to let her in.
 Alexander is the first to arrive at the HQ and Chi notices the girl came with.
 Alexander and Chi lament over the fact that protocol is broken and the girl explains to them how the masked man was a mob boss who tortured girls for his own fun and detailed his crimes.
 While hesitant to help them, Alexander breaks into a brief monologue saying "I have been a bad man...
 I have been a very bad man most of my life...
 I lost my faith in mankind and I believe everyone is out there to fuck me...
 But I decided I want to do one good thing in my life...
 One good thing before I die...
 Even if I die in the process...
 I need to do that for my own absolution".
 He decides to help the girl, considering it his absolution for what he's done in his past.
 Van Horn calls and explains why he broke protocol and tells Alexander about how the girl was in trouble but the client wants the girl back.
 Alexander makes a phone call to a contact to get some gear and Chi takes off to handle the threat as well.
 In the ensuing chaos, Chi is captured by the mob boss and it's revealed Van Horn was in on the whole thing from the start.
 After a lengthy battle, Van Horn is killed by a vengeful Alexander and Chi is saved.
 Chi goes his own way as his debt to Alexander is paid and Alexander rests easy, leaving behind the shadows of his past.